 On the drive home the next weekend, she slept soundly in my arms.

 As she got older, I started to teach her tricks.
 She learned “sit” in 15 minutes, and my favorite “show me the money” in less than an hour.
-For “show me the money,” she’d roll onto her side, and then one afternoon I gently lifted her top back leg and she’d spread her legs like a little stripper.
+For “show me the money,” she’d roll onto her side, and then one afternoon I gently lifted her top back leg and she’d spread her legs.
 It was the cutest thing when she was sleeping in her cage and I’d ask her to “show me the money” and she’d shyly spread her legs and lift her paws.

 I like to think it was just the hip dysplasia that did the next thing, but she always had a swagger when she walked.
 Her hips would move side to side, as her fluffy black tail whipped to either side of her golden blonde body.